codeonlyjs/website/content/guide/index.md

 This approach is completely optional, but it lets us declare everything about a component in the one file.

-Also, notice how we've use a class to scope the CSS declarations for this component to a CSS class applied at the root of the component's DOM template.
+Also, notice how we've used a class to scope the CSS declarations for this component to a CSS class applied at the root of the component's DOM template.
 This helps avoid CSS clashes between components.